Tomoyuki Yamashita

+Under Yamashita's command, at least 350,000 to 450,000 were killed.
+Yamashita was in overall command during the Sook Ching massacre, the Rape of Manila, and other atrocities.
 After the war, Yamashita was tried for war crimes committed by troops under his command during the Japanese defense of the occupied Philippines in 1944.
-Yamashita denied ordering those war crimes and denied having knowledge that they even occurred.
+Yamashita denied ordering those war crimes and said that he did not have knowledge that they occurred.
 Conflicting evidence was presented during the trial concerning whether Yamashita had implicitly affirmed commission of these crimes in his orders and whether he knew of the crimes being committed.
-The court eventually found Yamashita guilty and he was executed in 1946.
+The court eventually found Yamashita guilty and he was executed in February, 1946.
 The ruling against Yamashita – holding the commander responsible for subordinates' war crimes as long as the commander did not attempt to discover and stop them from occurring – came to be known as the Yamashita standard.

 Biography

-Yamashita was the second son of a local doctor in Osugi, a village in what is now part of Ōtoyo, Kōchi Prefecture, Shikoku.
+Yamashita was the second son of a local physician in Osugi, a village in what is now part of Ōtoyo, Kōchi Prefecture, Shikoku.
 He attended military preparatory schools in his youth.

 Early military career

 In November 1905, Yamashita graduated from the 18th class of the Imperial Japanese Army Academy.
 He was ranked 16th out of 920 cadets.
 In December 1908 he was promoted to lieutenant and fought against the German Empire in World War I in Shandong, China in 1914.
 In May 1916 he was promoted to captain.
 He attended the 28th class of the Army War College, graduating sixth in his class in 1916.
 The same year, he married Hisako Nagayama, daughter of retired Gen. Nagayama.
 Yamashita became an expert on Germany, serving as assistant military attaché at Bern and Berlin from 1919 to 1922.

 In February 1922, he was promoted to major.
 He twice served in the Military Affairs Bureau of the War Ministry responsible for the Ugaki Army Reduction Program, aimed at reforming the Japanese army by streamlining its organisation despite facing fierce opposition from factions within the Army.

 In 1922, upon his return to Japan, Major Yamashita served in the Imperial Headquarters and the Staff College, receiving promotion to lieutenant-colonel in August 1925.
 While posted to the Imperial Japanese Army General Staff, Yamashita unsuccessfully promoted a military reduction plan.
 Despite his ability, Yamashita fell into disfavor as a result of his involvement with political factions within the Japanese military.

 As a leading member of the "Imperial Way" group, he became a rival to Hideki Tojo and other members of the "Control Faction".
 In 1927 Yamashita was posted to Vienna, Austria, as a military attaché until 1930.
 He was then promoted to the rank of colonel.
-In 1930 Col. Yamashita was given command of the elite 3rd Imperial Infantry Regiment.
-(Imperial Guards Division).
+In 1930 Col. Yamashita was given command of the elite 3rd Imperial Infantry Regiment (Imperial Guards Division).
 He was promoted to major-general in August 1934.